arinspunk/nuxt-multilingual-blog/README.md

 2. The posts themselves
 3. And a menu to change the language

-So everything is quite spartan, like its styles for example, but it works :grimacing:
+So everything is quite spartan, like its styles for example.
+But it works :grimacing:

 ## How to run this (and to test it :microscope:) ##